Skip to main content

 With a few exceptions, almost any property is eligible for an SSA.
 DEQ gives preference to sites with little or no environmental information, and where community-supported redevelopment plans are in place.
 SSAs are free to public-sector and non-profit owners who are not responsible for site contamination.
 Privately held sites must have a local-government sponsor for DEQ to provide an SSA.
 Additionally, a private owner must agree to help offset the SSA's cost, either through direct repayment, an agreement to discount the property's sale price or fund site cleanup, or other means that can be negotiated with DEQ.

-To apply, contact the DEQ Regional Brownfields Coordinator for your region.
+To apply, contact the DEQ Regional Brownfields Program.

 Other state resources